nymea/nymea-docs/docs/documentation/resources/interfaces.rst

 extendedclosable
 ----------------

 A more advanced form of devices that support opening and closing in a more fine grained manner.
 They can report whether the opening/closing is currently in progress and provide a percentage of the opening/closing position.
-0% means fully opened, while 100% indicates the device is fully closed
+0% means fully opened, while 100% indicates the device is fully closed.
+Some devices also support step up and step down for finetuning a position.

 .. code-block:: json

    {
      "description": "A more advanced form of devices that support opening and closing in a more fine grained manner.
 They can report whether the opening/closing is currently in progress and provide a percentage of the opening/closing position.
-0% means fully opened, while 100% indicates the device is fully closed", "extends": "closable",
+0% means fully opened, while 100% indicates the device is fully closed.
+Some devices also support step up and step down for finetuning a position.", "extends": "closable",
      "states": [
        {